swcarpentry/DEPRECATED-boot-camps/version-control/git/collaborate/Readme.md

     $ cd ~/simplestats

-To put this in more realistic terms, imagine that the upstream branch (UW-Madison-ACI) is managed by your PI and the alpha and beta branches are students working on a project, tasked with implementing some stats functions.
-Like good SWC followers, we'll be working in a branch, called `median`.
+To put this in more realistic terms, imagine that the upstream repository (UW-Madison-ACI) is managed by your PI and the alpha and beta forks are students working on a project, tasked with implementing some stats functions.
+Like good SWC followers, we'll be working in a branch, called `median`, which I will now create.
+Once I have, update your local copies and remotes:

     $ git fetch upstream
     $ git checkout median